fmstacco/healthylife-organicshop/README.md

 * forms.py - All clear, no errors found.
 * models.py - All clear, no errors found.
 * urls.py - All clear, no errors found.
-* views.py - 4 line-too-long errors reported which I decided to keep it according to code style.
+* views.py - 4 line-too-long errors reported which I decided to keep according to code style.

 **App Profiles**
 * apps.py - All clear, no errors found.
 * forms.py - All clear, no errors found.
-* models.py - 5 line-too-long errors reported which I decided to keep it according to code style.
+* models.py - 5 line-too-long errors reported which I decided to keep according to code style.
 * urls.py - All clear, no errors found.
-* views.py - 3 line-too-long errors reported which I decided to keep it according to code style.
+* views.py - 3 line-too-long errors reported which I decided to keep according to code style.

 **organicshop**
 * urls.py - All clear, no errors found.